timokelder/UNSEEN-trends/Notebooks/Trend_analysis.md

 year_vector=as.numeric(levels(df_WC$Year))[df_WC$Year] ###The year is a factor, extract the values
 ```

-And then we compare the 1981 and 2016 return value plots for SEAS5
+## We then compare the 1981 and 2015 return value plots

+A GEV distribution including parameters that linearly relate to the time
+period 1981-2015 is fitted to the UNSEEN ensemble.
+The resulting return
+value plots for the covariates 1981 and 2015 are shown here.

 ``` r
 extremes_wc= df_WC$V1 * mean(obs)/mean(df_WC$V1) ## we create a mean bias corrected series